49th Street station (SEPTA Regional Rail)

 49th Street station is a SEPTA Regional Rail station in Philadelphia.
 It is located at 1104 South 49th Street in the Kingsessing section of Southwest Philadelphia, and serves the Media/Wawa Line.
 In 2013, this station saw 62 boardings and 52 alightings on an average weekday.

 The station is a sheltered shed that sits on one platform; the other platform has a ramp to the Chester Avenue bridge.
 The station is handicapped-accessible.
-Chester Avenue carries the SEPTA Route 13 trolley, which is part of the Subway-Surface Trolley system.
+Chester Avenue carries the T3 trolley, which is part of the SEPTA Metro system.
 The trolleys use an alternate track embedded in 49th Street when the tunnels are closed.
+If there's construction happening somewhere along Woodland Avenue, T4 & T5 trolleys can operate via Chester Avenue and make a left at 49th Street, which will take them to 49th-Woodland.
 49th Street station is also served by SEPTA bus route 64 which serves 50th and Parkside Avenue going north and Pier 70 Shopping Plaza going south.

 The Media/Wawa line was originally the main line of the West Chester and Philadelphia Railroad, laid in 1852-53.
 There has been a station at this location since at least 1886, when the line was owned by the Philadelphia, Wilmington and Baltimore Railroad.